 Preparing for your family session

-I know it can be nerve-wracking to be in front of the camera.
+I know these sessions can feel like a lot of pressure, especially with children being unpredictable.
 I've been in your shoes!
-I'll be coaching and encouraging y’all the whole time so it’s as easy and comfortable as possible, and we can really set ourselves up for success with just a little preparation beforehand.
-I'll be prepping my bag with lenses, batteries, and memory cards - your job is to check out the info below!
-Read through these tips and take some time several days before your session to prep.
-You’ll be so glad you did.
+I'll be coaching and encouraging y’all the whole time so it’s as easy and comfortable as possible, and we can really set ourselves up for success with a little preparation beforehand.

 -Kaitlyn